 It is one of the most common but neglected mistakes.
 So many businesses and companies devote their money and time to learning and using new marketing channels.
 But they forgot the critical question: will the new marketing channel be the best choice for your business?

 It also gives rise to another question.
 Why do businesses focus on new marketing channels when they become aware of them?
 The main reasons are:

 - Because of the cost factor, they choose the cheapest channel, which is impractical.

 - They see that many businesses use this channel.

 - They want to build a quick but fast online presence.

 Hence, the primary focus should be on the channels commonly used by most customers rather than the new marketing channel.
 For the widely used media, try to send customized messages or campaigns.

 The biggest challenge for cross-channel marketing is that the business/company doesn’t know how to increase its sales drive.
 In actual reality, it is indeed false.
-It is because businesses have more than one sales and marketing channel.
-They do not know whether they can rake in 100% results from one marketing channel.
+This is because businesses have more than one sales and marketing channel.
+They do not know whether they can get 100% results from one marketing channel.